-- Click on "Storage & backup" as shown below.
+4. Click on "Storage & Backup" as shown below.

-This is another means to backup iPhone contact.
+This is another means to backup iPhone contacts.
 Here is a simple guide to backup and export contacts to your email.

 How to backup iPhone contacts via Email

-- First off, click on settings, then select "Mail, Contact, Calender" as shown in the figure above.
+- First off, click on settings, then select "Mail, Contact, Calendar" as shown in the figure above.